Additively indecomposable quadratic forms over biquadratic and simplest cubic fields

-\begin{prop} Over every totally real field $K$, there exists a non-classical, additively indecomposable quadratic form with $2$ variables. \end{prop}
+\begin{prop} Over every totally real field $K$, there exists a non-classical, totally positive definite quadratic form with $2$ variables which cannot be decomposed as a sum of non-classical, totally positive semi-definite quadratic forms. \end{prop}

 \begin{proof} To prove that, it suffices to consider the quadratic form $x^2+xy+y^2$.
-This form is totally positive definite since its determinant is $\frac{3}{4}$.
-Then, by Proposition \ref{prop:inde_from_inde}, it is also additively indecomposable because $1$ is an indecomposable integer in every totally real number field. \end{proof}
+The determinant of this form is $\frac{3}{4}$, so it is totally positive definite by Sylvester's criterion.
+Then, by Proposition \ref{prop:inde_from_inde}, it cannot be decomposed since $1$ is an indecomposable integer in every totally real number field. \end{proof}

 For a larger number of variables, Proposition \ref{prop:inde_from_inde} can be generalized in the following way.